 It can be scary to start counselling and you might have a lot of questions or concerns.
 I understand that it is important to find a therapist whom you feel comfortable with.
 Therefore, I offer an initial appointment to all clients at the reduced cost of £25 so that you can meet me with no obligation to further therapy.

-At the moment, I only offer video counselling sessions, on Zoom or similar platforms.
-You will need access to the Internet and to a confidential space where you can talk freely.
+At the moment, I only offer online counselling sessions, on Zoom, or outdoors sessions (walk and talk therapy) in Balerno EH14.
+For online sessions, you will need to be in a space where you can talk freely without being overheard.

 Please email me if you would like more information or if you would like to arrange a first session together.